Easyldur/Aion-Classic-Chat-Filter-EU/README.md

-# Aion-Classic-Chat-Filter-NA
+# Aion-Classic-Chat-Filter-EU

-This is a chat filter data file for the NA Aion Classic Client intended to combat in-game kinah bot spam.
-If any bot spam makes it through the latest version of the filter, feel free to make a pull request adding new criteria for the filter.
-I am not terribly active on Github, so if you make a pull request please notify me via Discord: Yon#7259.
+This is a chat filter data file for the EU Gameforge Aion Classic Client intended to combat in-game kinah bot spam.

-NCWest added their own copy of this file to the Aion Classic Client; however, they have not been keeping it up-to-date.
-Unfortunately, they have added their copy to a pak file -- this means that editing the chat filter on the fly has become more involved.
+The original was made by Yores https://github.com/Yoress/Aion-Classic-Chat-Filter-NA I'm just trying to adapt it to Classic Europe

-Note that this filter is just a built-in feature of the Aion Client; it is a text file that adds keywords to filter out of chat and private shops.
-You can edit this file with any simple text editor such as Notepad (built-in to Windows) and add any keywords you want; however, because NCWest added their version of this filter to a pak file, we must do the same -- for ease of editing, this repository's pak file is not XOR'd and is merely a PK Zip file in disguise.
+This filter is just a built-in feature of the Aion Client; it is a text file that adds keywords to filter out of chat and private shops.
+You can edit this file with any simple text editor such as Notepad (built-in to Windows) and add any keywords you want; however, because Gameforge added their version of this filter to a pak file, we must do the same -- for ease of editing, this repository's pak file is not XOR'd and is merely a PK Zip file in disguise.

 Extra Contributors:
   Harleykinz (https://github.com/harleykin),